raakatz/spotags/README.md

 # spotags

-An CLI application that utilizes Spotify's API to sync the albums saved to your library, and manages a local sqlite db to assign tags to them
+A CLI application that utilizes Spotify's API to sync the albums saved to your library, and manages a local sqlite db to assign tags to them

 tested on python 3.10.7